Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/02-workflow/02-analysis.md

 # Methodology
 {: .no_toc }

-A breakdown of the methodology and softwares used in this workflow.
+An in-depth overview of each step in the workflow.
 {: .fs-6 .fw-300 }

 Plink-2